Excel Viewing Shortcuts

 Expand or Collapse the Ribbon

-This shortcut will toggle expanding or collapsing the Ribbon.
+This shortcut expands or collapses the Ribbon.

 Expand or Collapse Formula Bar